 It’s tempting to go all out and try to cover every possible social media channel.
 But, truthfully, certain channels are likely to be more expensive and less effective in reaching your target audiences than others.
 It’s helpful for marketers to periodically conduct a critical audit of their social media efforts, to see what’s really working and what is pointlessly exhausting their resources.
 The fantastic advantage of digital is that advanced site analytics can provide all the data you need to develop a tactically diverse social media presence that will provide an improved return on investment.

 6. INFENCER MARKETING

-The dwindling persuasive ability of advertisers has been replaced by the astounding sway of social media influencers, who have access to huge numbers of potential customers.
+The dwindling persuasive ability of advertisers has been replaced by the astounding sway of social media marketing trends and influencers, who have access to huge numbers of potential customers.
 The power of influencer marketing lies in these popular individuals’ apparent authenticity and their reach.
 Increasingly, companies are partnering with micro influencers (with between a thousand and a hundred thousand followers) rather than big celebrities to enhance their credibility.
 They are more cost effective and they tend to leverage higher brand engagement rates.
 As long as marketers carefully research and find the right influencers for their brand’s target audience, and establish solid relationships with them, this avenue of social media marketing is a winner.

 7. PAID ADVERTISING

 Paid advertising has gained traction.
 It notches social media strategies up another level to take advantage of the precise demographic targeting that the algorithms of these channels can offer.
 Instagram crossed the two-million paid advertiser mark in 2017, closing the gap on Facebook’s six million plus.
 These platforms make it easy to set an advertising budget, reach a precise audience and experiment with a variety of ad options.
 Again, it will pay companies to utilise expert services in the creation and management of social media advertisements rather than think they can go it alone.